wonjin94/Discord_Bot/README.md

 # Discord_Bot

-bot commands are called by using !command some commands are no longer in use (outdated but still functional) or has been updated with more functionality
+bot commands are called by using !command. some commands are no longer in use (outdated but still functional) or has been updated with more functionality